Live now

 Poll Your Audience

 A sure-fire method for engagement is polling the audience.
 Asking questions that have to do with the topic or just a lot of fun questions, is an enjoyable way of interacting.
-Your poll can be with raised hands, or you can use software.
+Your poll can be with raised hands, or you can use software to add a poll to a powerpoint presentation for more interactivity.

 MeetingPulse is experienced at creating interactive meetings with live polling for real-time engagement.